breatheco-de/python-flask-api-tutorial/.learn/exercises/01-hello-world/README.md

 1. Python 3+

-2. Pipenv

-We are going to be using the [Pipenv package manager](https://pipenv-fork.readthedocs.io/en/latest/) during these exercises, please install [Pipenv in your computer](https://github.com/pypa/pipenv#installation) if you don't have it already.
+2. Pipenv: we are going to be using the [Pipenv package manager](https://pipenv-fork.readthedocs.io/en/latest/) during these exercises, please install [Pipenv in your computer](https://github.com/pypa/pipenv#installation) if you don't have it already.

 If you are building this project using Gitpod, you don't have to install anything.
 Pipenv and Python 3 already come pre-installed.